1992 Dallas Cowboys season: NFL draft

+Undrafted free agents

 Season summary

-The season would start off with two crucial wins against the Washington Redskins and the New York Giants, both victors of the previous two Super Bowls.
+The season started off with two crucial wins against the Washington Redskins and the New York Giants, both victors of the previous two Super Bowls.
 A ferocious Dallas defense, with not a single player nominated to the Pro Bowl, placed first in the NFL in total defense.
-Running back Emmitt Smith would also collect his second straight NFL rushing title.
+Running back Emmitt Smith also collected his second straight NFL rushing title.

-The 1992 season would also see a renewed rivalry between the Cowboys and the San Francisco 49ers in the NFC Championship game set over a decade after the famous play known as The Catch.
-This ultimately started the rise of the 49ers and fall of the Cowboys throughout the 1980s.
-The rise of the 1990s Cowboys was christened with a 30–20 victory against San Francisco at Candlestick Park.
-Both franchises would later meet again in the next two NFC Championship games in what many consider to be a classic series of contest of future Hall of Fame players.
+The 1992 season also saw a renewed rivalry between the Cowboys and the San Francisco 49ers in the NFC Championship game, more than a decade after the famous play known as The Catch in the 1981 NFC Championship game.
+That game had marked the start of the rise of the 49ers and the fall of the Cowboys throughout the 1980s.
+The rise of the 1990s Cowboys was christened with a 30–20 victory in this year's NFC Championship game against San Francisco at Candlestick Park.
+Both franchises would meet again in the next two NFC Championship games in what many consider to be a classic series of contests between future Hall of Fame players.

-At the Rose Bowl, site of Super Bowl XXVII, the Cowboys would struggle early, finding themselves down 0–7, but later regroup when Aikman's pass to tight end Jay Novacek tied the game 7–7.
-From there, Dallas would gain all momentum and rout the Buffalo Bills 52–17, forcing a record 9 turnovers and knocking Bills quarterback Jim Kelly out of the game.
-Troy Aikman would earn Super Bowl MVP honors after completing 22 of 30 passes for 273 yards and 4 touchdowns to wrap up a phenomenal postseason performance.
+At the Rose Bowl, site of Super Bowl XXVII, the Cowboys struggled early, finding themselves down 0–7, but then regrouped when Aikman's pass to tight end Jay Novacek tied the game 7–7.
+From there, Dallas gained all the momentum and routed the Buffalo Bills 52–17, forcing a record 9 turnovers and knocking Bills quarterback Jim Kelly out of the game.
+Troy Aikman earned Super Bowl MVP honors after completing 22 of 30 passes for 273 yards and 4 touchdowns to wrap up a phenomenal postseason performance.

 Notable additions to the team this year included defensive end Charles Haley, cornerback Kevin Smith, linebacker Robert Jones, safety Thomas Everett, safety Darren Woodson and wide receiver Jimmy Smith (though Smith would never catch a pass during his time with the team).

 The Dallas defense (nicknamed "Doomsday II") enjoyed a renaissance, but has never received due credit for its achievements: